pragyaai/ndna/_llm/FAQ.md

 or erratic directional shifts, showing that the model's latent states have become unresponsive to conceptual targets {% cite perez2022discovering %} {% cite hooker2020compressed %}.
 The Cartograph lets us pinpoint these failures layer by layer.

-## Why can pruning induce catastrophic latent path shortening, and how is this quantified by nDNA thermodynamic collapse?
+✶ **Why can pruning induce catastrophic latent path shortening, and how is this quantified by nDNA thermodynamic collapse?**

-Pruning removes latent degrees of freedom, which can prematurely flatten or shorten the latent path that encodes semantic transformations.
+➠ Pruning removes latent degrees of freedom, which can prematurely flatten or shorten the latent path that encodes semantic transformations.
 The nDNA thermodynamic length quantifies this:

 $$
 \mathcal{L}^{(p)} = \sum_{\ell=1}^{L-1} \left\| h_{\ell+1}^{(p)} - h_\ell^{(p)} \right\|_2